Toward Generalizable Forgery Detection and Reasoning: Experiment

 \subsubsection{Ablation Study on CPM}

 In our work, we propose the Classification Probability Mapper to better couple forgery detection with language modeling.
 As illustrated in Table~\ref{tab:Ablation on Forgery Reasoning Task and cpm}, \textbf{Ours w/o CPM} denotes using only the language modeling objective without any classification guidance.
 According to the results, the CPM module significantly improves the detection accuracy.
 Through probability mapping, the CPM module unifies the optimization objectives and enables coupling between forgery detection and language modeling.
 As a result, it not only mitigates the conflict between tasks but also achieves accuracy gain in forgery detection.

+To justify the selection of this hyperparameter, we first evaluate the detection accuracy under $\tau \in \{1, 5, 10, 15, 20\}$.
+As shown in Table \ref{tab:ablation_tao}, $\tau = 10$ achieves the highest accuracy.
+Furthermore, we plot the $\mathcal{L}_{CE}$ curve of first 200 steps under $\tau = 1$ and $\tau = 10$ in Figure \ref{fig:ce loss}.
+When $\tau = 1$, the $\mathcal{L}_{CE}$ remains extremely small and quickly converges to zero, suggesting that the optimization is dominated by the $\mathcal{L}_{LM}$.
+In contrast, when $\tau = 10$, the $\mathcal{L}_{CE}$ starts from a reasonable scale and decreases smoothly.
+Therefore, $\tau = 10$ is adopted as the default setting in the proposed FakeReasoning.

+As $\mathcal{L}_{CE}$ of unmatched batches is set to 0, Figure \ref{fig:ce loss}(b) illustrates a slight increase within the first ten steps.
+After that, our model rapidly learns to output standardized conclusion templates and the loss peaks before steadily converging toward zero.
+This behavior demonstrates that the fixed template matching mechanism stabilizes quickly after the warm-up phase, and the overall convergence curve aligns well with expectations.